rsibanez89/simple-post-messages-sails/README.md

 2. Start the app and go to http://localhost:1337/.
 Now you can see all the stored messages, delete some messages, and add new messages.

-### Redirecting to homepage after addig and deleting messages
+### Redirecting to homepage after adding and deleting messages

 1. Modify the "api/controllers/MessageController.js".
 Create two method create and destroy.